EdisonLabs/database_sanitize/README.md

   'profiles',
 );
 ```

-### Commands included
-- `db-sanitize-analyze (dbsa)` Compares existing `database.sanitize.yml` files on the site installation against existing database tables and list tables that needs to be verified and possibly sanitized.
-- `db-sanitize-generate (dbsg)` generates a `database.sanitize.yml` file for all tables not specified in `database.sanitize.yml` files.

-Use the option `--file` to specify a YML file and skip the scan.
-This is meant to be used alongside [merge-yaml](https://github.com/EdisonLabs/merge-yaml) composer plugin, so that when you build your local environment for a drupal site, an `database.sanitize.merge.yml` file will be generated.
-This file's path is what you're expected to pass in.

 ## Usage instructions
 You can provide a `database.sanitize.yml` file containing queries for database sanitization for your module or profile.